knkrn5/Programming-Concepts/updates/updates.md

 1. event loop and async code understanding in js use and understand some parallel code running libs: - https://github.com/sindresorhus/promise-fun
 2.

+### Server
+1. Use nginx/apache as reverse proxy for nodejs server